Raul A. Marquez

 raul.marquez@utexas.edu

 Welcome!
-I’m Raul, a PhD candidate in Chemistry at the University of Texas at Austin.
-I earned my BE in Chemical Engineering and MS in Chemistry, both Cum Laude, from Universidad Autonoma de Chihuahua, Mexico.
+Raul here.
+I am a postdoctoral researcher at the McKetta Department of Chemical Engineering at the University of Texas at Austin.
+I earned my PhD in Chemistry from The University of Texas at Austin, and my BE in Chemical Engineering and MS in Chemistry, both Cum Laude, from Universidad Autonoma de Chihuahua, Mexico.

-With over eight years of research in electrocatalysis, analytical chemistry, and electrochemical engineering, I have extensive experience in device prototyping, characterization techniques, and electrochemistry.
+With nine years of research in electrocatalysis, analytical chemistry, and electrochemical engineering, my experience spans device prototyping, characterization techniques, and electrochemistry.
 My academic journey is supported by a strong publication record and successful project leadership.
-I’m also passionate about science communication and education.
-I’m committed to leading a research group dedicated to advancing sustainability in chemistry and engineering.
+Furthermore, I actively develop new science communication and education strategies.
+I aim to lead a research group dedicated to studying electrochemical interfaces to develop next-generation energy conversion technologies and electrochemical separations.

 Please feel free to reach out.
 I’m always open to collaborations and eager to assist others!